Discover your next holiday destination

 Bhondla is a unique festival celebrated by Maharashtrian women, specifically in Konkan.
 This festival celebrates the bond between mothers and daughters, where mothers celebrate this bond with their daughters by organizing various games, Anders.
 The festival is celebrated by creating multiple types of Rangoli designs that are beautiful and authentic, various traditional songs are sung, and different kinds of sweets and delicacies are shared.
 Bhondla is a traditional festival of Maharastra that successfully represents the strong matriarchal traditions of Maharastra, where the nurturing and empowering part of the feminine spirit is rooted in the foundational grounds of the state; it’s perfect to be a part of something like this.

-India Festival By Month
+Festival By Month

-FAQs about October
+FAQs about Festivals in October

 1. Q1.